section-engineering-education/engineering-education/articles/react-pwa/index.md

 ### Introduction
 In this tutorial, we are going to create a new React Todo application and turn it into a progressive web app (PWA).
 You will be able to add a todo, mark it as complete and delete the todo item.
-We will use the React library for the application and workbox for making it a PWA.
+We will use the React library for the application and add functionality to make it a PWA.

 ### Prerequisites
 1. Knowledge of the [JavaScript programming language](https://www.w3schools.com/js/DEFAULT.asp).